medmen/symprot/README.md

   2. PHP with modules PDO, Ctype, iconv, PCRE, Session, SimpleXML, and Tokenizer installed
   3. sqlite as database (e.g. for Ubuntu `sudo apt-get install sqlite3, php-sqlite3)
   4. [composer] (https://getcomposer.org/download/)
-  5. npm & yarn if you want to develp and extend
 ### in terminal:
 `clone repository: git clone https://github.com/medmen/symprot.git` - this will create a folder "symprot" in your working directory